wube-anomeg/api-coding-challenge/README.md

 You can test all the API endpoints from the swagger UI.

-Note.
-The CUSTOMER and ACCOUNTS tables are  prepopulated the database with some sample data at startup.
+Note.The CUSTOMER and ACCOUNTS tables are  prepopulated the database with some sample data at startup.

-You can check the data in the database by navigating to [http://localhost:8080/h2-console](http://localhost:8080/h2-console) in your browser. use the following credentials to login to the H2 in meme database
+You can check the data in the database by navigating to [http://localhost:8080/h2-console](http://localhost:8080/h2-console) in your browser.
+Use the following credentials to login to the H2 in meme database
 ```
 username: sa
 password: password